Ben8120/Dev-Interview-Questions/iOS.md

 **Suspended**
 No code is being executed even if the program is running in the background.
 Before the system converts them to this mode automatically, apps are not informed.
 A paused program still has memory, but it is not actively running any code.

+9. What is Deep Linking in iOS?
+Deep Linking in mobile apps is the future frontier for exponentially increasing product and services sales.
+It is comparable to clickable links on web pages, except, in this case, it directs consumers to certain pages within mobile apps.
+Instead of just opening a mobile app and navigating to a specific page inside it, this technology instantaneously integrates mobile applications, giving users direct access to services.
+The current state of mobile app technology prevents smooth navigation and interaction between several apps.
+Deep linking provides a solution by making it easier for users to find certain landing pages within the app.